dapetoo/join-anya/Readme.md

 ## What can you already tell from the problem description? *

+The container processes exit after starting the container which makes the logs unavailable.

 ## What about the separation of concern? *

+Separation of concerns is a software architecture design pattern/principle that divides an application into distinct sections, with each section addressing a different concern.

 ## Logging outside the container? *

+Mount a volume to the container and use docker exec to access the volume.

 ## Fit: Hopefully the candidate asks a question or two, doesn't get judgemental/condescending *

+It's  okay to ask questions to better understand the problem and be able to avoid the same problem in the future.